TheWizardsCode/UnityDocGen/README.md

+NOTE The code in this project has been moved into the EditorPowerScripts repository.
+This repository is now archived.

 # Editor Documentation generator for Unity

 Generate in-editor documentation for MonoBehaviours and ScriptableObjects.
 This documentation is displayed in the Editor as well as enabling markdown documentation to be generated.